cdotyone/mochaui/Docs/Core/Column.md

 ### drawBegin

-* (*function*) Function to execute when the just before the column is drawn is added to the DOM.
+* (*function*) Function to execute just before the column is drawn is added to the DOM.

 #### Signature: